elijahbeese/recruiter-recon-ai/README.md

 ## Recruiter Recon AI – Version 2

-Version 2 adds automated job discovery.
-Instead of manually supplying job postings in `input_jobs.csv`, the system searches for cybersecurity job listings based on a configurable set of keywords, locations, and filters, then passes discovered jobs into the enrichment pipeline.
+Version 2 adds AI-driven job discovery by extracting a structured candidate profile directly from a resume and using that profile to identify and rank relevant opportunities.